 - Weekdays: 5:30 in the morning and 6:15 in the evening

 - Weekends: 5, 7, 9, 11 in the morning, and 4, 6, 8 in the evening

-There are two special days which the parishioners of Saint Joseph Cathedral celebrate.
-First is during the 19th of March, the feast day of Saint Joseph.
+There are two special days that the parishioners of Saint Joseph Cathedral celebrate.
+The first is during the 19th of March, the feast day of Saint Joseph.
 The second is, of course, during Christmas.
 It is the time when the church’s compound comes with string lights and decorations.

 Those are the days you might want to catch a time around the Cathedral.

 Ba Da Pagoda, also called Stone Lady Pagoda, is a religious and historic site in Hanoi.
 Visiting Ba Da Pagoda is a thing to do in Hanoi if you want to see how Vietnamese people pray and connect with their inner selves.

 It is the center of Buddhism in the Old Quarter, located in the middle of Nha Tho Street, approximately 100 meters away from Saint Joseph’s Cathedral.

 Believe it or not, this temple is almost a millennium in age!
 The small entrance to the site is like a time tunnel going to the founding years of Hanoi.
 Now, Ba Da Pagoda serves as the sanctuary for Hanoi’s residents seeking some quiet and balance from their busy life from work.